linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Step 4: Test the System**

-1. **SSH Login Attempt**:
+1. **SSH Login Attempt:**
    - Try logging in via SSH from a different device or terminal.

-2. **Pushbullet Notification**:
+2. **Pushbullet Notification:**
    - You will receive a notification with a link to approve or deny the login attempt.

-3. **Approve or Deny the Login**:
+3. **Approve or Deny the Login:**
    - Click the link and approve or deny the login attempt.

-4. **Final Decision**:
+4. **Final Decision:**
    - If approved, enter the OTP to proceed.
 If denied, the login attempt will be rejected.

 ---

 ### **Additional Considerations:**

-- **Security**: You should secure the PHP pages (e.g., by using authentication or IP whitelisting) to prevent unauthorized access.
+- **Security:** You should secure the PHP pages (e.g., by using authentication or IP whitelisting) to prevent unauthorized access.
-- **HTTPS**: It is recommended to use HTTPS in production for securing the communication between the web service and the Bash script.
+- **HTTPS:** It is recommended to use HTTPS in production for securing the communication between the web service and the Bash script.
-- **Persistent Sessions**: For a more robust solution, consider storing session data in a database for persistence across different sessions.
+- **Persistent Sessions:** For a more robust solution, consider storing session data in a database for persistence across different sessions.

-This solution ensures that the PHP web service correctly handles the approval process, and the Bash script fetches the status to determine whether to grant or deny access based on the approval.
+This updated solution ensures robust error handling, making the system

+ more reliable and easier to debug in case of issues.
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 Here’s a corrected and revised version of the implementation, ensuring proper functionality and best practices for integrating Twilio and Duo Security for phone call-based SSH login: